 We continue to initiate the creation of new operas and other forms of music-theater, developing them all the way through to fully-staged productions.
-We perform at a variety of locations throughout the Twin Cities, in such venues as the Southern Theater or the Minneapolis Theater Garage.
+We perform at a variety of locations throughout the Twin Cities, in such venues as the Southern Theater or the Minneapolis Theater Garage — and most recently, in our own studio in Lowertown Saint Paul.
 On occasion we also present innovative productions of existing work.

 This program seeks partnerships with organizations and individuals who are interested in engaging Nautilus artists to create music-theater or related developmental activities for their communities, such as corporate venues and social service organizations.
 We provide artists who create and perform, along with various workshops and classes.